 Mayo Clinic has a long-standing tradition of practicing both the art and science of medicine.
 Physicians, scientists, residents, students, nurses and allied health staff members work as a team at Mayo Clinic.
 Our staff clinicians and scientists are called consultants in recognition of their teaching and mentoring roles on the team.

-Mayo Clinic's favorable faculty ratio, large patient population and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational experience.
-The "Mayo Clinic way" of graduate medical education ensures you will have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.
+Mayo Clinic's academic environment, favorable faculty ratio, large patient population and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated and comprehensive educational experience.
+The "Mayo Clinic way" of graduate medical education ensures the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.

 The Advanced Heart Failure and Transplant Cardiology Fellowship at Mayo Clinic fulfills the training requirements as defined by the American Board of Internal Medicine.
 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 After successfully completing the program, graduates are eligible to take the subspecialty Advanced Heart Failure and Transplant Cardiology Certification Exam offered by the American Board of Internal Medicine.
 With the addition of focused cardiac transplantation experience, to include observation of organ procurement, completion of this program meets the requirements for United Network for Organ Sharing (UNOS) certification as a heart transplant physician.

 The Advanced Heart Failure and Transplant Cardiology Fellowship at Mayo Clinic began in 2012.
 We anticipate that two trainees will complete this program annually.